Evidlo/remarkable_syncthing/README.md

 0. Install syncthing on the host machine and get the computer's id.
 You must also have [Entware](http://github.com/evidlo/remarkable_entware) installed on the reMarkable.

-1. Install syncthing and start up the configuration GUI.
+1. Install syncthing on the reMarkable and start up the configuration GUI.

 ``` bash
 opkg install syncthing